ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 *   Write and propose a design review.
 *   Tests must be able to catch breakage.
 *   Fix, or request help, if the component breaks.
-*   Provide through documentation with code samples.
+*   Provide thorough documentation with code samples.
 *   Maintain and update documentation.
 *   Provide a troubleshooting channel for AMP developers to request assistance.